sux21/Experimental_Evolution/README.md

 }
 ```

-Panaroo will be run 26 times for each group of MPA and its descendants.
+Panaroo will be run for each group of MPA and its descendants.
 First, we will make 26 directories containing annotation files of MPA and its descendents for Panaroo.

 ```bash
 #!/bin/bash